andreas-breidenthal/victoria-unpublished/README.md

 # victoria-unpublished
-An enquiry into the editorial shaping of a Queen's private voice.
+A fictional enquiry into the editorial shaping of a Queen's private voice.